 This bill proposes several updates to current statutes regarding homelessness in Arizona.
-It mandates that cities or towns with over seventy-five individuals experiencing homelessness must provide at least one shelter bed for every four individuals identified in the 2024 point-in-time homelessness count and establish a judicial diversion program for individuals experiencing homelessness.
-The bill also defines terms such as "judicial diversion program" and "point-in-time homelessness count," which are new additions to the law.
+It introduces new requirements for cities and towns with over seventy-five individuals experiencing homelessness, mandating that they provide at least one shelter bed for every four individuals identified in the 2024 point-in-time homelessness count and establish a judicial diversion program for individuals experiencing homelessness.
+The bill also defines key terms such as "judicial diversion program" and "point-in-time homelessness count," which are essential for understanding the new provisions.

 Additionally, the bill establishes a homeless shelter and services fund, which will be administered by the Arizona Department of Housing.
-It outlines the use of appropriated funds for grants to various entities for programs that provide shelter and services to individuals experiencing homelessness.
-The bill emphasizes the need for performance tracking and reporting by grantees, including demographic data and outcomes related to homelessness.
-It also includes provisions for prioritizing grants that enhance shelter capacity and improve service delivery, while ensuring that applicants do not enforce policies that ban public camping or sleeping.
+It outlines the use of appropriated funds for grants to various entities for programs aimed at providing shelter and services to individuals experiencing homelessness.
+The bill emphasizes the importance of tracking performance data and reporting on the demographics of individuals served, as well as the outcomes of the programs funded.
+It also includes provisions for prioritizing grants that enhance the existing homeless shelter system and support heat relief efforts.
+Overall, the bill aims to improve the response to homelessness through increased funding, accountability, and targeted services.

 Statutes affected: Introduced Version: 9-500.52, 41-3958, 22-601